CodingAvenue/codestop-course-db-in-php/content/ConnectingToDatabase/ConnectingToDatabase.q.md

 /// type=CR, answer=[tests/ConnectingToDatabase/IncorrectHostNameTest.php]

-Correct the code so that it outputs the string `Successfully connected!` using its database server’s hostname as `localhost`.
+Correct the code so that it outputs the string `Successfully connected!`.
+Hint: Use `localhost` as the database server’s hostname.

 ```php
 <?php